Miladkhoshdel/zip-password-brute-forcer/README.md

-# zip password brute forcer
+# zip password brute force
 Python Script for performing bruteforce attack on a ZIP fie. it only support ZIP file that encrypted using ZIP legacy encryption, but i'm trying to extend my script to support more encryption algorithms.

 ## Requirment